 Step 2: Gathering of relevant documents

-Once you have consulted with an immigration lawyer, it's time for you to gather all the necessary documents you would need to submit for your application.
-This includes business information and a description of your employer, evidence of your employment in the foreign company, and other supporting documents.
+Once you have consulted with an immigration lawyer, it is time for you to gather all the necessary documents you would need to submit for your application.

 Step 3: Filing of the Form I-129 and the L supplement

-Take note that an L-1 visa can't be obtained through self-petition, so your U.S. employer would need to file a petition for you.
-A Form I-129 (Petition for a Nonimmigrant Worker) and an L-supplement need to be filed together with the supporting documents and evidence.
-Once the petition is approved by the USCIS (United States Citizenship and Immigration Services), you're eligible to apply for L-1 visa stamping a the US consulate/embassy.
+Take note that an L-1 visa can not be obtained through self-petition, so your U.S. employer would need to file a petition for you.
+A Form I-129 and an L-supplement need to be filed together with the supporting documents.

 L-1 Visa Interview